stcybrdgs/stacybridges.com/README.md

 #[stacybridges.net](http://stacybridges.net)
-This repo contains files for my personal portfolio web site.
+This repo contains files for my original portfolio site.

 The site is implemented as a responsive Single-Page Application (SPA) using **HTML5**, **CSS3**, **JS/jQuery**, **AngularJS**, **Bootstrap**, and **PHP**.